varnerlab/CHEME-1800-Computing-Book/_sources/unit-2-data/trees.md

 ```

-In this example, the elements 1, 2, and 3 are added to the `queue` in that order using the `enqueue!` function.
-The call to the `dequeue!` function removes the top element in the `queue`, i.e., the value 1 (the first item added); `dequeue!` removes elements from the `queue` in the order they were added.
+In this example, the elements `1`, `2`, and `3` are added to the `queue q` in that order using the `enqueue!` operation.
+The `dequeue!` operation removes the top element from the `queue`, i.e., the value `1` (the first item added); `dequeue!` removes elements from the `queue` in the order they were added.

+Queues are often used to store data that needs to be processed in a specific order or to store data that is being transferred from one place to another.
+For example, a printer `queue` might store print jobs that need to be printed in the order they were received, or a task `queue` might store tasks that need to be completed by a group of workers.

 (content:references:lda-linked-lists)=
 ### Linked lists